camchambers/parallel-python/README.md

 # Parallel Python
-> A simple demonstration of a parallel program in python
+> A simple demonstration of writing parallel code in python using the *multiprocessing* library.
+This solution utilizes a pool object to distribute a workload across processes (data parallelism).

 ## Example
 ```